ProcessEight/m23-example-modules/html/app/code/ProcessEight/ModuleManager/README.md

 The architectural design of the Module Manager is built around the idea of a pipeline.

-Each command triggers the processing of one or more pipelines.
+Each command triggers the processing of a pipeline.

 A pipeline consists of a series of steps or _stages_.

 The stage is the smallest unit of logic in the Module Manager.

-Stages should be designed in such a way that they can be chained with other stages (so there should be no dependencies between stages) and so that they can be re-used within other pipelines.
+Stages and Pipelines should be designed in such a way that they can be chained with other Stages (so there should be no dependencies between Stages and Pipelines) and so that they can be re-used within other Pipelines.

-The same applies to pipelines - there should be no dependencies between pipelines and they should also be able to be chained together with other pipelines.
+The same applies to Pipelines - there should be no dependencies between Pipelines and they should also be able to be chained together with other Pipelines.

-In this way new pipelines can be created just by chaining existing stages together and new commands can be created by chaining existing pipelines together.
-This should reduce the amount of time/boilerplate coding required to create new, useful commands.
+In this way new Pipelines can be created just by chaining existing Stages/Pipelines together and new Commands can be created by chaining existing Pipelines together.

+This should reduce the amount of time/boilerplate coding required to create new, useful Commands.

 ### Naming conventions